Updated May 6, 2018

 - Debuggers for Android Dalvik virtual machines and native Android processes

-In this post, we will dive into some of the details and caveats pertaining to the Android debuggers, how to use them, explain their current limitations, and present our roadmap regarding future additions and improvements to the 2.2 branch.
+In this post, we will dive into some of the details and caveats pertaining to the Android debuggers, how to use them, explain their current limitations, and present our roadmap regarding future additions and improvements.

 Debugging closed-source Android apps has historically been challenging at best, close to impossible at worst.
-JEB 2.2 takes a stab at solving this problem.
-We have abstracted away a wealth of low-level details and caveats related to debugging so that analysts can focus on the Dalvik code and associated decompiled Java source, as well as native code.
+JEB took a stab at solving this problem by abstracting away a wealth of low-level details and caveats related to debugging so that analysts can focus on the Dalvik code and associated decompiled Java source, as well as native code.

 The Android debuggers make the task of reverse-engineering complex apps, e.g. those using a mix and bytecode and machine code, finally possible in practice.
 With the rise of app protectors and obfuscators, support for full-scale debugging has become more and more pressing.
 Earlier in February, we published a video highlighting one major feature of these debuggers: the ability to seamlessly debug to-and-from Dalvik and native code.
 We will explain in details how to use the features highlighted in the video.